RusDavies/PyBlakemere/README.md

 # PyBlakemere
-Meta repo for various blakemere python libraries
+Meta repository holding various Blakemere python libraries.

+# Cloning
+Clone using '--recurse-submodules' switch, in order to also pull the submodules.